SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-24.md

 ### Ansible vault
-Till now we have given passwords in the terminal or in the ansible.cfg file right ? but it is not secure, so we now use ansible-vault, nothing but storage of secrets like keys,passwords etc.
+Till now we have given passwords (or) usernames in the terminal (or) in the ansible.cfg file right ? but it is not secure, so we now use ansible-vault, nothing but storage of secrets like keys,passwords etc.
 - Encoding ---> A proper pattern to encode the text, in this format everybody can guess the secret.
-- Encryption ---> Generating a random text with mathematic algorithm tough to guess, so we encrypt ansible vault, so those who know the password, they can only dycrypt the code.
+- Encryption ---> Generating a random text using mathematic algorithm (AES256) tough to guess, so we encrypt ansible-vault, those who know the password, they can only decrypt the code.
 - asaiaavaa ----> sai (encoding)
 - hsdh234sk456jdksd ----> sai (encryption)

 ### How to create ansible vault in ansible-server ?
+- "ansible-vault create /path/<some_name>.yaml"
 - Create one folder for "vault" and a sample playbook (01-playbook.yaml) inside the vault in VS.
-- Create group_vars folder inside the vault in server and then
+- Create "group_vars" folder inside the vault in server.
 - For example create a vault inside the group_vars folder using "ansible-vault create group_vars/web.yaml"
 - Set vault password and then enter your values like ansible_user: centos ; ansible_password: DevOps321
 - So now we have web component username and password is in group_vars/web.yaml